Workplace adjustments

 A Workplace Adjustment Plan is a living record of workplace adjustments agreed between a colleague and their line manager.

-Learn more about neurodiversity, the benefits for organisations, and how to support neurodivergent people to be comfortable and successful at work.
+Learn more about neurodiversity and how the University of Bristol supports neurodivergent people to be comfortable and thriving at work.

 Disability awareness factsheets